 In assessing perspectives on media consumption and trust following last November’s election, researchers found that 23% of the general public will increase their support for brands that share their values; for 71% it will stay the same.

 Most PR pros (63%) see an increase in consumer expectations of business’s role in society.
 They also see increases in CEOs taking a public stand on issues (59%), a public focus on CEOs’ character (60%), purchase decisions based on values (60%) and activist demands (72%).

 “Everyone’s going to expect more from business than they ever have before,” said Cook.
 “Whether they want to or not, CEOs are going to have to take a stand on more and more issues outside of their comfort zone.”

 What’s riskier—speaking out or staying silent?

-While 55% of PR pros expect more purpose-driven campaigns and about half (49%) see rises in communicating about company values and with greater transparency, only 36% said they expect more companies to take a public stand on social issues.
+While 55% of PR pros expect more purpose-driven campaigns and about half (49%) see rises in brand communications about company values and with greater transparency, only 36% said they expect more companies to take a public stand on social issues.
 Overall, there seems to be the expectation that most brands will pursue convenient or vague “values” campaigns while failing to take a stand on specific values or issues.

 When companies do take an activist stand, it’s most likely to be about racial equality (59%), gender equality (38%) or LGBTQ rights (30%).
 Only 26% cite climate change and education as activist issues.
 Issues such as homelessness, immigration, crime and the minimum wage are barely on the radar.
 And 21% of PR pros said companies don’t want to say anything at all.